THOMASELOVE/431-labs-2022/README.md

 Each set of Lab instructions provides details on how to submit your work.
 Mostly, this is done through the Assignments folder in [Canvas](https://canvas.case.edu/), but check the instructions.

-# After The Lab is Submitted
+# After The Lab Deadline Has Passed

 ## Grading